wxsd-sales/meeting-manager/README.md

 # Meeting Manager
- Welcome to our WXSD DEMO Repo! <!-- Keep this here -->
+ Welcome to our Webex SD DEMO Repo! <!-- Keep this here -->

-A "Trade Floor" application that can receive PSTN calls (Webex Connect) with custom IVR, and direct the caller to a WxMeeting (by way of WxCalling).
-Can receive SIP calls from devices using a static dial string and direct them to the WxMeeting as well.
+A "Trade Floor" application that can receive PSTN calls (Webex Connect) with custom IVR, and direct the caller to a Webex Meeting (by way of Webex Calling).
+Can receive SIP calls from devices using a static dial string and direct them to the Webex Meeting as well.

-This project was developed to provide a couple of methods for audio users to join a WxMeeting without using the native WxMeeting clients, and without being prompted to enter meeting access codes, or host pins.
+This project was developed to provide a couple of methods for audio users to join a Webex Meeting without using the native Webex Meeting clients, and without being prompted to enter meeting access codes, or host pins.

 [![Vidcast Overview](https://user-images.githubusercontent.com/19175490/228853418-d6ded84d-5ee2-4d50-85d8-11b8d9db29c8.png)](https://app.vidcast.io/share/39ebd946-ae0c-4dd9-af36-614305b5b4e3)